 Interagency Collaboration

 Secretary of State (SOS) encourages candidates to refer to a document on making elections more accessible for Deaf, Hard of Hearing, and DeafBlind constituents.
+SOS already has an ASL video to provide guidance on how to register to vote.

 Making It Accessible - Justice of Peace offers a recorded free online training.